 Sensation pre-dates all forms of verbal language and logic, both in your own development and in our evolution as a species.
 It’s an ancient way of knowing that is worthy of deep reverence.

 For example, wild animals show incredible intelligence.
 Their attunement and responsiveness to environmental cues, without any ‘rational’ thinking, is extraordinary.
 Their responses are perfectly metered to meet their needs, informed by integrated multi-sensory data — a kind of omniception* — not logic.

 Really, only a simple modern neocortex could imagine itself superior!

 Slime Molds are single-celled organisms that organise themselves as large groups.
-Scientists observe them making decisions about food sources to move towards, and dangers to escape.
+Scientists have observed them making decisions about food sources to move towards, and dangers to escape.
 No brain, no nerves — just single cells.
 Yet they have been shown to learn, transmit memories to each other, and move as a coordinated and purposeful swarm.

 If this isn’t the ultimate giveaway that foundational intelligence is humming along happily outside of the brain, I don’t know what is.